EMpowerED

 Excellence in Early Education Award

-We are excited to announce the “Childhood Champion” Award which will be awarded to a grand prize winner ($5000) and two “Elite Educator” Awards ($2500 each).
-These awards aim to celebrate educators who have demonstrated innovative instruction, fostered a positive classroom environment, built strong relationships with colleagues and the community, and shown a commitment to personal and professional growth.
+In addition to the inspiring presentations, we will proudly announce the winners of our 2024 Early Childhood Educator Awards including the “Childhood Champion” Award which will be awarded to a grand prize winner ($5000) and two “Elite Educator” Awards ($2500 each).
+These awards honor educators who have demonstrated outstanding dedication, creativity, and leadership in their classrooms and communities.

 Childhood Champion